Trump review of Wall Street rules to be done in stages -sources

 It could be several months until these other stages of the financial reform review are completed, some of the sources said.

-Before Trump has spoken only in broad terms about easing regulation surrounding lending.
+Trump previously has spoken only in broad terms about easing regulation surrounding lending.

-Any efforts to rework existing regulations or craft new legislation will be a lengthy and contentious process, something that banking lobbyists say will make any delay to the administration's initial findings costly for businesses eager for regulatory relief.
+Any efforts to rework existing regulations or craft new legislation will be a lengthy and contentious process, something that banking lobbyists have said will make any delay to the administration's initial findings costly for businesses eager for regulatory relief.

 Former BlackRock Inc executive Craig Phillips is leading the administration's plan for financial deregulation.
 Alongside other Treasury officials, he is soliciting feedback from banking industry groups and executives for how banking policy should be shaped.